Skip to main content

 • Skill-based training modules

-Class Staging Sandboxes
+Class Staging Sandbox

 Definition: "Class Staging Sandboxes" are pre-designed Pepperdine Canvas course shells created to provide a consistent structure and layout for multiple courses.
 These spaces can be used for staging or designing classes.